Broker vs agent: are the two terms interchangeable? And what is a real estate salesperson?

 Jacqueline Kyo Thomas

 What's the difference between a broker and an agent?
-And what the heck is a real estate salesperson?
+And what is a real estate salesperson?
 Below, we'll give you the answer.
 And if you're wondering which real estate career path is better for you, we'll tackle that, too.